opendocsg/opendoc-supreme-court-practice-directions-2021/PART-04-Electronic Filing and Service for Criminal Proceedings.md

 (2) An applicant must prepare skeletal submissions on the points to be raised at the hearing of the *ex parte* application.
 At the hearing, the applicant shall give a copy of the skeletal submissions to the Court and to any opponent present.
 As soon as possible after the hearing, the applicant shall file the skeletal submissions in Court.

 (3) The Court may also require the applicant to prepare a note of the hearing setting out the salient points and arguments canvassed before the Court and may order such a note to be served together with the court documents on any opponent who is not present at the hearing or within a reasonable time after the service of the court documents.

-## 43. Applications for discovery or interrogatories against network service providers

 (1) This paragraph applies to applications made under Order 24, Rule 6(1) or Order 26A, Rule 1(1) of the Rules of Court: